 To set up a formal test, we first identify an engaging event.
 The criteria for event selection are that the event provides a focus of collective attention or emotion, and that it engages people across the world.
-Thus, we select events of global character but allow for variation in their type, duration, intensity and emotional tone.
-In practice, events are chosen because they capture news headlines, involve or engage millions of people, or represent emotionally potent categories (e. g., great tragedies and great celebrations).
+Thus, we select events of global character but allow for variation in their type, duration, intensity, and emotional tone.
+In practice, events are chosen because they capture news headlines, involve or engage millions of people, or represent emotionally potent categories (eg, great tragedies and great celebrations).

 Once an event is identified, the simple hypothesis test is constructed by fixing the start and end times for the event and specifying a statistical analysis to be performed on the corresponding data.
+The statistic used for most events is a measure of network variance.
+It is calculated as the squared Stouffer's Z across RNGs per second, summed across all seconds in the event.
 These details are entered into a formal registry before the data are extracted from the archive.
-We select and analyze an average of 2 or 3 events per month.
-The selection procedure allows exploration, while the replication design provides rigorous hypothesis specification for each event.
+We select and analyze an average of two or three events per month.
+The selection procedure allows exploration, whereas the replication design provides rigorous hypothesis specification for each event.

 Because the project is unique, with no precedents to provide information on relevant parameters, we began with guesses and intuitions about what might characterize suitable, informative events.
-Field research on group consciousness11-14 suggested that synchronization or coherence of thought and emotion would be important, so we focused on major tragedies and traditional celebratory events that bring great numbers together in a common focus.
+Field research on group consciousness11-14 suggests that synchronization or coherence of thought and emotion may be important factors, so we typically select major tragedies and traditional celebratory events that bring large numbers of people together in a common focus.

-While many observers assume we can and should follow a fixed prescription to identify "global events" this is not straightforward.
+Although many observers assume we can and should follow a fixed prescription to identify "global events" this is not straightforward.
 To give specific examples, we could select a disaster if it results in, say, more than 500 fatalities.
-But this would likely exclude slow moving but powerfully engaging events such as volcanic eruptions or major hurricanes, and it would fail to identify emotionally powerful, extremely important incidents like the politically disruptive attack that destroyed the Golden Dome Mosque in Iraq in Feb.
-2006, but killed relatively few people.
+But this would likely exclude slow-moving but powerfully engaging events such as volcanic eruptions or major hurricanes, and it would fail to identify emotionally powerful, extremely important incidents like the politically disruptive attack that destroyed the Golden Dome Mosque in Iraq in February 2006, but killed relatively few people.
 What we try to do is to identify, with the help of correspondents around the world, events that can be expected to bring large numbers of people to a shared or coherent emotional state.
-The following is a partial, illustrative list of criteria that we have learned are useful, with examples:
+The following is a partial, illustrative list of criteria that we use for event selection, with examples:

 - 1. Suddenness or surprise.
-Terror attacks, especially where they are not usual. - 2.
+Terror attacks, especially when they galvanize attention globally. - 2.
 Fear and compassion.
 Large natural disasters, typhoons, tsunamis, earthquakes. - 3.
 Love and sharing.
-Celebrations and ceremonies like New Years, religious gatherings.

-- 4. Powerful interest.
+Celebrations and ceremonies like New Years, religious gatherings. - 4.
+Powerful interest.
 Political and social events like elections, protests, demonstrations. - 5.
 Deliberate focus.
 Organized meetings and meditations like Earth Day, World Peace Day.

-Experience has led to considerable standardization, and for some kinds of events, pre-defined parameters can be applied.
+Experience has led to considerable standardization, and for some kinds of events, predefined parameters can be applied.
 For example, events that repeat, such as New Years, Kumbh Mela, or Earth Day, are registered with the same specifications in each instance.
-For unexpected events, such as earthquakes, crashes, bombs, the most used protocol identifies a period beginning at or near the moment of occurrence, followed by time (typically 6 hours) for the spread of news.
+For unexpected events, such as earthquakes, crashes, bombings, the protocol typically identifies a period beginning at or near the moment of occurrence, followed by time (typically six hours) for the spreading of news reports.